datatrail-jhu/05_R/manuscript/00_what_is_R.md

 ![R is a calculator](images/00_what_is_R/00_R_what_is_R-2.png)

 However, R is much more than *just* a calculator.
 It also has the ability to work with data, such as the information in spreadsheets.
 It's able to tell you how many rows are in your column.
-It's able to find the average age of indivdiuals across a data set.
+It's able to find the average age of individuals across a data set.
 It's able to create plots to show you how many males or females are included in your data set.
 And beyond data summary, you can run statistical analyses, write your own software, and carry out complicated analyses start to finish in R. So, while it is a calculator, it is much more than a calculator.
 It is a place where you can do all of your data analysis.
 RStudio makes the process of doing an analysis in R easier.

 ### RStudio